A History of the house at 2323 Lafayette Ave.

 - Young Tom describes watching Macgyver with his uncle and finding skull and bones stored all over the house from the “archeology days”.

 George is told in tales of legendary acts.
 He tutored children about science at McKinley High, he took the family on a world tour where he bought a car for the European part.
 Carrie was able to see her childhood home.
 One local historian describes his first time coming to Lafayette Square was the mid 70’s when the Senior class party was at the Seib house.
 His female teacher was said to be close to George.
 A local real estate couple have Carrie’s poem volumes and visited Edna at the home before her death.
 Paperwork has George at many of the local hospitals filling in, and helping with unusual cases.
 The first all African American staffed Hospital has George there from time to time.
-The legacy of the family could fill a novel.

 A restoration would begin in 2016 and the current timetable puts it done the summer of 2020.
 How did the tapes get into the dumpster is a question often asked?
 Imagine if one family left everything they ever owned in one place.
 The amount of leftover boxes, books, folders, junk and trash was nothing short of astounding and reasonable given the longevity of the household.
 The simple answer is, with water damage, no one knew what was left.
 The current owners and remaining family do retain an enormous amount of poems, writing, photos and family history and intend on allowing the historic nature of the house to be known.
 This aim of Dumpster Archeology is too tell that story.